Question: Are there try-outs?

 Answer: The number of players we have registered each season dictates the number of teams per age group.
 We typically have anywhere from 2 – 5 teams per age group and gender.
 In keeping with our philosophy of equal playing time for all kids and keeping it fun for all, we compose the teams by balancing the teams and in the younger years, placing kids with their friends.
 We try to evaluate the kids' skills during our March practices/scrimmages in order to balance the teams.

-The teams are led by parent coaches, some of who have played in the college and some who have not.
+The teams are led by parent coaches, some of who have played in college and some who have not.
 We are always looking for more volunteers.
 No previous lacrosse experience is necessary.
-Both the girls and the boys' program, partner with a professional outside company who helps support and run certain practices.
+Both the girls and the boys' programs partner with a professional outside company which helps support and run certain practices.

 Question: Are there practices during the week?
 If so, how many/week?
 Any idea when they are held?

 Answer: We practice twice a week once the regular season starts in April.
-Girls practices are on Monday and Wednesday at 6:00 PM.
-Boys' practices for 1st - 6th grade are on Tuesday and Thursday beginning at 6:00 PM.
+Girls' practices are on Monday and Wednesday at 6:00 PM.
+Boys' practices for K - 6th grade are on Tuesday and Thursday beginning at 6:00 PM.
 Boys' practices for 7/8 are on Monday and Thursday beginning at 6:00 PM.
-Practices are held at Beaver School, Downes Field, Coolidge Corner School, and Park School.
+Practices are held at Beaver School, Downes Field, Soule, Dexter Southfield, and Park School.
 We encourage players to attend all practices but understand conflicts may arise.

 Question: Which teams would we play?
 What time do games start?
 How long before the game do the players have to be there for any pre-game warm-up?